yberreby/ml-demos/README.md

 ## Running the experiments

-Use `uv`.
-I recommend using IPython to keep large dependencies loaded.

-Example:
+Use `uv`:

 ```
-❯ uv run ipython
+uv run python unified-mae/main.py  --model vit --mask-type random
-Python 3.11.10 (main, Sep  9 2024, 22:11:19) [Clang 18.1.8 ]
-Type 'copyright', 'credits' or 'license' for more information
-IPython 8.29.0 -- An enhanced Interactive Python.
-Type '?' for help.
-Autoreload extension loaded.

-In [1]: %run hiera-mae/random_masking_reconstruction.py
 ```

+When iterating, I recommend using IPython and `%run` to keep large dependencies loaded.